-Content of coding.
+Content of Coding

 Gesture content.
 Gestures were defined as intentional and communicative motor behaviors performed in the context of interaction.
-Because gestures were performed largely the same way across participants, coders recorded the concept represented by each gesture, rather than describing the form of the gesture.
-For example, if a child or caregiver traced a finger down her cheek from her eye, coders recorded "sad"; if she tapped her fingers against her mouth, coders recorded "eat/snack" (see Appendix for examples of gestures and descriptions of how they are performed).
-In order to be sure that children's gestures were indeed meaningful rather than random motor behavior, behaviors were only recorded as gestures if they were in the context of an interaction with a caregiver as indicated by body positioning and eye contact.
+Because gestures were performed largely the same way across participants, coders recorded the concept represented by each gesture rather than describing the form of the gesture.
+For example, if a child or caregiver traced a finger down her cheek from her eye, coders recorded "sad;" if she tapped her fingers against her mouth, coders recorded "eat/snack" (for examples of gestures and descriptions of how they are performed, see the Appendix).
+To be sure that children's gestures were indeed meaningful rather than random motor behavior, behaviors were recorded as gestures only if they were in the context of an interaction with a caregiver as indicated by body positioning and eye contact.
 Each gesture performed by children and caregivers in each episode was recorded.
 Because the timing of each gesture was recorded, the data also include the sequence and frequency of gestures.

 Categories of gestures.
-The gestures used by caregivers and children can be placed in 11 different categories: Action/Event, Adverb/Adjective, Emotion, Feeling, Non-Symbolic, Object, Parent, Question, Request, Time, and Yes/No. These categories reflect both the varying definitions of the gestures (i.e. those for actions such as play and those for nouns such as bird) as well as how the children typically use the symbols pragmatically.
+The gestures used by caregivers and children can be placed in 11 different categories: Action/Event, Adverb/Adjective, Emotion, Feeling, Nonsymbolic, Object, Parent, Question, Request, Time, and Yes/No. These categories reflect both the varying definitions of the gestures (i.e., those for actions such as play and those for nouns such as bird) and how the children typically use the symbols pragmatically.
 Numerous gestures could be placed in more than one category.
-For example, outside could be used by child or caregiver as an adjective (see the bird outside), or a request (want to go outside).
-For simplicity, I categorized each gesture in one of the 11 mutually exclusive categories listed above based on the gesture's most common use among children; for example, though the symbol for eat/snack may be seen as an event or a noun, it was most often used by the infants as a request, thus it is grouped as a request in the current study.
-Because the gestures were pre-assigned to categories, coders did not assess the categories of the gestures, but simply recorded which gestures they observed.
-For examples of gestures in each category, refer to the Table 5 in the Appendix.
+For example, outside could be used by a child or caregiver as an adjective (e.g., "See the bird outside") or as a request (e.g., "Want to go outside").
+For simplicity, I categorized each gesture in 1 of the 11 mutually exclusive categories listed earlier based on the gesture's most common use among children.
+For example, though the symbol for eat/snack may be seen as an event or a noun, it was most often used by the infants as a request; thus, it was grouped as a request in the current study.
+Because the gestures were preassigned to categories, coders did not assess the categories of the gestures but simply recorded which gestures they observed (for examples of gestures in each category, refer to the Appendix).

 Conversational context.
-In order to establish that infants were expressing their own thoughts and feelings through their gestures, rather than simply imitating gestures performed by caregivers, it was important to code whether the gesture was initiated by the infant, in reply to a caregiver, or an imitation of a caregiver's gesture.
-Thus for the infant data observers also coded the conversational context of each gesture.
-That is, gestures were coded in one of four conversational categories: (1) Initiation: the gesture was not preceded by any other gesture in the last 5 seconds4; (2) Continuation: gesture was preceded by a different gesture by the same individual within 5 seconds (e.g. child gestures "mom," then he gestures "later"); (3) Response: gesture was preceded by the same gesture by a different person within 5 seconds (e.g. caregiver gestures "snack," then child gestures "snack"); and (4) Reply: gesture was preceded by a different gesture by a different person within 5 seconds (e.g. caregiver gestures "bird," then child gestures "where?").
-Importantly, the Response category includes gesturing that may be imitation of another's gesture.
+To establish that infants were expressing their own thoughts and feelings through their gestures rather than simply imitating gestures performed by caregivers, it was important to code whether the gesture was (a) initiated by the infant, (b) in reply to a caregiver, or (c) an imitation of a caregiver's gesture.
+Thus, for the infant data, observers also coded the conversational context of each gesture.
+That is, gestures were coded in one of four conversational categories; (a) Initiation: Gesture was not preceded by any other gesture in the last 5 s;4 (b) Continuation: Gesture was preceded by a different gesture by the same individual within 5 s (e.g., child gestures "mom," then he gestures "later"); (c) Response: Gesture was preceded by the same gesture by a different person within 5 s (e.g., caregiver gestures "snack," then child gestures "snack"); and (d) Reply: Gesture was preceded by a different gesture by a different person within 5 s (e.g., caregiver gestures "bird," then child gestures "where?").
+Importantly, the Response category includes gesturing that may be an imitation of another's gesture.